If you spend a lot of time answering the same support questions over and over again, then we at HeroThemes have the answer….

 You don’t need all of this white space on the knowledge base pages so what you will need to do is to modify the HTML of the relevant template to remove it.

 Before you get to that though, you will need to create a child theme for TwentySixteen so that none of your changes are lost when updates to the theme are released.
 I’ve called my folder twentysixteen-child.
-More information about Child themes can be found in the WordPress codex for child themes.
+More information about Child themes can be found in our article on child themes.

 Once you have your child theme set up, you can now start work on editing the templates.
 Create a new folder inside the twentysixteen-child folder and name it hkb-templates.
 Then, copy the template you want to edit from the plugin folder into the newly created template folder.